 Stack’s Safety Measures

-We want you to know that Stack Heating, Cooling, and Electric is here for you and your family during this unprecedented time.
+We want you to know that Stack Heating, Cooling, Plumbing & Electric is here for you and your family during this unprecedented time.
 We are taking multiple precautions before entering customers’ homes, including ensuring that no residents are displaying symptoms in any home we enter, sanitizing frequently, and disinfecting our tools and trucks before and after each visit.
 Your health, safety, and comfort are our top priority, along with continuing to deliver exceptional service.

 When your home needs fast, high-quality service, you can count on Stack!
 Our team of experts is ready to help you with a wide variety of electrical issues, repairs, replacements, and more.
 We’ve been serving the Cleveland area for over 40 years, and we’re not going anywhere.
 Give us a call at (440)-485-3470 or visit us on our website today and find out what we can do for you!